 Speaking of finances, this area is greatly aided by enterprise resource planning (ERP) systems.
 Organized billing, detailed reports, and data analytics are among the variety of features you can take advantage of.
 Here you can learn more about this field of enterprise software.

 One of the things you can expect to become more prevalent in the healthcare sector is artificial intelligence.
-For example, by recognizing the frequency patterns of the flu cases, the prescriptive analysis may even recommend adjustments in staff deployment.
+For example, by recognizing the flu cases’ frequency patterns, the prescriptive analysis may even recommend adjustments in staff deployment.
 This is done by assessing the high-risk segment of patients and offering a proactive solution.
-The more data machine learning systems have access to the more accurate information they offer.
+The more data machine learning systems have access to, the more accurate information they offer.
 These insights are always accessible as well.

 One of the more intriguing applications of automation technology is the NLP bots.
 NLP stands for natural language processing.
-Whenever a patient describes their symptoms to a general practitioner it processes and logs the dialogue in real-time. that way the quality of conversation improves while nothing informative is lost to human memory.
+Whenever a patient describes their symptoms to a general practitioner, it processes and logs the dialogue in real-time. that way, the quality of conversation improves.
+At the same time, nothing informative is lost to human memory.
 These records are then used in the decision-making process to offer the patient proper treatment.

 The compliance offered by the healthcare workflow automation also ensures the safety and privacy of sensitive information.
-By virtue of it being stored in a data warehouse, only people with proper access can retrieve it.
-Minimizing human interaction with such data as patient records and payment details is essential to mitigate the risks of it being leaked.
+By it being stored in a data warehouse, only people with proper access can retrieve it.
+Minimizing human interaction with such data as patient records and payment details is essential to mitigate its leaked risks.
 This also makes transfers of patients from one facility to another smoother.

 On the larger scale of healthcare enterprises overall, it is just as useful.
 Drug discovery, testing, and production all benefit from automation.
 AI-based design hypothesis and feedback analysis are among the new ways chemical compounds are optimized.
 It solves the problem of the growing costs for innovation in the healthcare field.